-Introduced on 9 December 1991 was ACTION’s “Downtowner” bus service.
-Two “tram buses” were specially built by Howard Porter Pty Ltd of Fremantle WA.
+ACTION’s “Downtowner” bus service was introduced on 9 December 1991.
+Two “tram buses” were specially built by Howard Porter Pty Ltd of Fremantle WA, and were actually built on Mitsubishi Truck chassis.

 Two buses were initially purchased and were given fleet numbers 001 and 002, although these buses did not have visible fleet numbers on the outside of the bus, apart from their number plates.